Harper Valley PTA: Legacy

 Riley, who was working as a secretary in Nashville for Jerry Chesnut, got to hear the song and recorded it for Shelby Singleton's independent Plantation Records label.
 It became a massive hit for her.
-The single's jump from 81 to number seven in its second week on the Billboard Hot 100 in late August 1968 is the decade's highest climb into that chart's top ten.
-Riley's version won her a Grammy for the Best Country Vocal Performance, Female.
-Her recording was also nominated for "Record of the Year" and "Song of the Year" in the pop field.
+The single debuted at no. 81 on Billboards Hot 100 in the issue dated August 24, 1968.
+Its second-week jump to no. 7 was the decade's highest climb into that chart's Top Ten.
+"Harper Valley PTA" spent one week at number one on the Hot 100 and was RIAA-certified gold on August 26, 1968, before it reached number one.
+The single spent four weeks at number two, three of those stuck behind the Beatles' blockbuster hit "Hey Jude".
+The record spent three weeks at number one on Billboards country chart In March 1969 Riley's version won her a Grammy for the Best Country Vocal Performance, Female.
+Her recording was also nominated for "Record of the Year" — losing to "Mrs. Robinson" — and Tom T. Hall was nominated for overall "Song of the Year", losing to "Little Green Apples".
 In 2019, the 1968 recording of the song by Riley on Plantation Records was inducted into the Grammy Hall of Fame.

-Shortly after "Harper Valley PTA" reached its peak in success, singer-comedian Sheb Wooley, using his alter-ego Ben Colder, recorded a parody version called "Harper Valley PTA (Later That Same Day)."
-In the parody version, Colder meets up with the PTA board members (each of whom Mrs. Johnson called out in the original) at Kelly's Place and attempts to explain their characters in a positive vein.
-He eventually finds the PTA members more interesting to be with.
-Colder's version reached No. 24 on the Billboard Hot Country Singles chart in late 1968, and No. 58 on the Billboard Hot 100.

-The song later inspired an eponymous 1978 motion picture and short-lived 1981 television series, both starring Barbara Eden as the heroine of the story, Mrs. Johnson, who now has a first name: Stella.
+The song later inspired an eponymous 1978 motion picture and short-lived 1981 television series, both starring Barbara Eden.

-In the 1970s, Riley became a born-again Christian, and though she briefly distanced herself from the song when she began singing gospel music, she never excluded it from her concerts, and it was always her most requested and popular number.
-She titled her 1980 autobiography From Harper Valley to the Mountain Top, and released a gospel album in 1981 with the same title.